 871 SECTION 5.
-Section 37-3-4, Mississippi Code of 1972, is 872 amended as follows:
+Section 37-3-4, Mississippi Code of 1972, is amended as follows:

 37-3-4.
 873 (1) There is established within the State 874 Department of Education, the School Executive Management 875 Institute.
 The director shall be appointed by the State Board of 876 Education upon recommendation by the State Superintendent of 877 Public Education.
 The State Superintendent of Public Education, with the approval of the State Board of Education, shall assign 878 879 sufficient staff members from the State Department of Education to 880 the institute.

-881 It shall be the purpose and duty of the institute to (2) 882 conduct thorough empirical studies and analyses of the school 883 management needs of the local school districts throughout the 884 state, to make recommendations to the State Board of Education 885 regarding standards and programs of training that aid in the development of administrative and management skills of local 886 887 school administrators, and to conduct such programs related to 888 these purposes as they are implemented under guidelines established by the State Board of Education.
-889 (3) The State Board of Education shall develop and implement through the School Executive Management Institute a program for the development of administrative and management skills of local school administrators under which all local school administrators shall be required to participate.
-Subject to the extent of appropriations available for such purpose, the School Executive S. B. No. 2628 09/SS26/R906SG PAGE 27 Management Institute or the Mississippi School Boards Association shall be required to offer courses at least twice a year on the uses of technology to principals, superintendents and other administrative personnel.
-These courses shall relate to the application of technology to learning, as well as administrative problems.
-902 (4) (a) The institute shall have an advisory board composed 903 of ten (10) qualified members appointed by the State Board of 904 Education after consultation with the State Superintendent of 905 Public Education.
+- (2) It shall be the purpose and duty of the institute to conduct thorough empirical studies and analyses of the school management needs of the local school districts throughout the state, to make recommendations to the State Board of Education regarding standards and programs of training that aid in the development of administrative and management skills of local school administrators, and to conduct such programs related to these purposes as they are implemented under guidelines established by the State Board of Education. - through the School Executive Management Institute a program for the development of administrative and management skills of local school administrators under which all local school administrators shall be required to participate.
+Subject to the extent of appropriations available for such purpose, the School Executive

+Management Institute or the Mississippi School Boards Association 897 shall be required to offer courses at least twice a year on the 898 uses of technology to principals, superintendents and other 899 administrative personnel.
+These courses shall relate to the 900 application of technology to learning, as well as administrative 901 problems.

+902 (4)(a) The institute shall have an advisory board composed 903 of ten (10) qualified members appointed by the State Board of 904 Education after consultation with the State Superintendent of 905 Public Education.
 This advisory board will offer recommendations 906 to the institute on the types of training to be instituted and 907 supported.
 The membership of the advisory board shall be composed 908 of the following members, two (2) to be appointed from each 909 congressional district: three (3) school administrators; one (1) 910 representative of public community/junior colleges within the state; one (1) representative of a school of education in an 911 institution of higher learning within the state; two (2) local 912 913 school board members; one (1) classroom teacher; and two (2) lay 914 In making the initial appointments, three (3) members persons.
 915 shall be appointed for a term of one (1) year, three (3) members 916 shall be appointed for a term of two (2) years, two (2) members 917 shall be appointed for a term of three (3) years, and two (2) members shall be appointed for a term of four (4) years.
-918 Thereafter, all members shall be appointed for a term of four (4) 919 920 The advisory board shall meet when called by the director, years.
-921 but in no event fewer than three (3) times per year.
+918 Thereafter, all members shall be appointed for a term of four (4) 919 920 The advisory board shall meet when called by the director, 921 but in no event fewer than three (3) times per year.
 The members 922 of the advisory board shall be compensated at the per diem rate 923 authorized by Section 25-3-69 and reimbursed for actual and 924 necessary expenses as authorized by Section 25-3-41.

 925 (b) Board members of the Oxford-Lafayette Business and 926 Industrial Complex shall be paid per diem and reimbursed for 927 expenses and mileage from local funds in accordance with Section 928 37-6-13.